Whanganui High School offers a wide range of extra-curricular activities for students to participate in.

 Who can join: All students

-When: Meet in F6 in Term One.
-The Regional Speech Competition in usually in early April so we work on it from early March to end of April.
+The Regional Speech Competition is usually in early April so we work on it from early March to end of April.

 To encourage acceptance, raise awareness and create a safe space for the LGBTQIA+ community in our school.